gmx2qmmm/gmx2qmmm_io/index.md

     Since there are many output files in the scan job, the output files are store in a subdirectory of the base directory.

-    - Example: Linear scan atom1 and atom2 with 3 steps with `print_level=NORMAL`
+    - Example: Linear scan atom1 and atom2 by 3 steps with `print_level=NORMAL`
     ```bash
     base_directory/
     |-- scanR/